 We have a large range of options in stock that are suitable for beginners and, as always, what is perfect for you will depend on what your requirements are.
 We recommend that you also read our Buyers Guides for other things to consider.

-See our Staff Picks below for beginner ebikes in stock if you want a shortlist :)
+See our Team Picks below for beginner ebikes in stock if you want a shortlist :)

 Riese & Muller have always been at the forefront of electric bike technology and they work in collaboration with their key suppliers to develop technology platforms that will deliver the best performance.
 Here is an overview of their core technology platforms to help you understand which of their ebikes might be the best for you.